NadaMansour20/IslamiApp/README.md

 <h1> Islami App </h1>
-Android Mobile Application that display all Verses of the Qur'an , Hadeth , Quran Radio and Tasbeh.
+Android Mobile Application that display all Verses of the Qur'an , Hadeth , Quran Radio and Tasbeh. and used the API to retrieve verses of the Qur’an with voice of a specific sheikh and broadcast of Qur’an
 <h1> Screen shots</h1>
 Home screen